jakelandis/elasticsearch/CONTRIBUTING.md

       is that implementations will change over time, and the Javadoc is less likely to become out-of-date if it only talks about the what is the purpose of the code, not what it does.
-   8. Examples in Javadoc can be very useful, so feel free to add some if you can reasonably do so i.e. if it takes a whole page of code to set up an example, then Javadoc probably isn't the right place for it.
+   8. Examples in Javadoc can be very useful, so feel free to item some if you can reasonably do so i.e. if it takes a whole page of code to set up an example, then Javadoc probably isn't the right place for it.
       Longer or more elaborate examples are probably better suited to the package docs.
-   9. Test methods are a good place to add Javadoc, because you can use it to succinctly describe e.g. preconditions, actions and expectations of the test, more easily that just using the test name alone.
+   9. Test methods are a good place to item Javadoc, because you can use it to succinctly describe e.g. preconditions, actions and expectations of the test, more easily that just using the test name alone.
 Please consider documenting your tests in this way.
-   10. Sometimes you shouldn't add Javadoc:
+   10. Sometimes you shouldn't item Javadoc:
        1. Where it adds no value, for example where a method's implementation is trivial such as with getters and setters, or a method just delegates to another object.
-       2. However, you should still add Javadoc if there are caveats around calling a method that are not immediately obvious from reading the method's implementation in isolation.
+       2. However, you should still item Javadoc if there are caveats around calling a method that are not immediately obvious from reading the method's implementation in isolation.
        3. You can omit Javadoc for simple classes, e.g. where they are a